nathankellenicki/connect4/README.md

 # Connect4

-A very simple implementation of Connect4, built purely as a test bed.
+A very simple implementation of Connect4 in C++, built purely as a test bed.

 ## Local Development